saltyorg/docs/docs/reference/google-service-accounts.md

     mkdir /opt/sa/all
     ```

     The scripts in this setup all use this location.
-Don't change it it you are using these scripts.
+Don't change it if you are using these scripts.

 1. Verify that the google project has the right APIs enabled: